bmcilhenny/greece-cinema-extravaganza/README.md

 # How to get Directors

 1. use command rails console
-2. select a movie, then use .get_crew('director).
-This will grab all associated directors with that movie
+2. select a movie, then use .get_crew('director').
+This will grab all associated persons with that movie who have the job name 'Director'.

 ![Image of a movie's directors](https://i.ibb.co/8rvpfHf/Screen-Shot-2019-06-17-at-2-38-24-PM.png)